ocastroa/GuessWordPubNub/README.md

 5) Once a word is guessed or tries equals to 0, roles are switched and the guest has to draw a new word while the host has to guess the drawing.

 6) Roles keep switching until a player reaches a score of 3.
-That player is announced the winner and game ends
+That player is announced the winner and game ends.
-    - If a player leaves before the game ends, the other player is announced the winner
+    - If a player leaves before the game ends, the other player is announced the winner.

 ### Notes